 I after all have a tattoo inspired by one of his songs all over my upper arm.

 I've seen him a few times before so this gig wasn't very memorable but the man always delivers.

 And speaking of rock heroes we really could skip a gig with Lemmy either.

-Not that we really needed to go there as they definitely lived up to their "Everything louder than everything else" phrase so I guess pretty much everyone on the grounds can claim to have heard that gig.
+Not that we really needed to go there as they definitely lived up to their "Everything louder than everything else" phrase so I guess pretty much everyone on the grounds can claim to have at least heard that gig.

 He saved Ace of spades as an encore but it was worth bleeding eardrums to wait for it.

 The festival closed with Subway to Sally, despite the name a German band that performs in German only.

 It's kind of a folk/goth/symphonic rock band that pushes all the right buttons for both me and the Bear.